 If the baking chocolate gets overcooked then it will turn grainy.
 This recipe uses both baking chocolate and cocoa powder to help prevent this from happening, but if you let the chocolate boil for a while then you could still end up with grainy sauce.
 Next time, turn the heat down to low as soon as the mixture starts to bubble.

 Chocolate sauce usually has water, which results in a thinner sauce.
-Corn syrup is often used as the sweetener.
-Hot fudge is thicker due to the use of cream and butter, and is usually sweetened with sugar.
+Corn syrup is often used as a sweetener.
+Hot fudge is thicker due to the use of cream and butter and is usually sweetened with sugar.

 Hot fudge can be stored in the refrigerator in an airtight container and is good for 30 days.
 I store mine in a glass jar.
 If you don't have a mason jar, an empty jelly jar works great!